New Grant Program Will Spur Competition and Help U.S. Farmers Address Rising Costs

 Grants will be used to support independent, innovative and sustainable American fertilizer production to supply American farmers.
 Funds also will expand the manufacturing and processing of fertilizer and nutrient alternatives in the U.S. and its territories.

 The program will support fertilizer production that is:

-Eligible entities are for‐profit businesses and corporations, nonprofit entities, producer‐owned cooperatives and corporations, certified benefit corporations, and state or local governments.
+Eligible entities are for‐profit businesses and corporations, nonprofit entities, Tribes and Tribal organizations, producer‐owned cooperatives and corporations, certified benefit corporations, and state or local governments.
 Private entities must be independently owned and operated to apply.

 The maximum award is $100 million.
 The minimum award is $1 million.
 The grant term is five years.

 The Department will begin accepting applications in the coming days via www.grants.gov.
 Notably, there will be two opportunities for submission.